Our immune systems are fighting to keep us healthy every day, so we should take every chance we get to help support them!

 15) Almonds

 The antioxidants and vitamin E found in almonds make them a powerful immune support food.
 While vitamin C helps boost immune support, vitamin E helps to regulate it.
-Add in a small handful of almonds as a snack to support your overall immune system function.
+Add in a small handful of almonds as a snack to help maintain a strong immune system.
+(15)

 16) Sunflower seeds